ponder-lab/Optimize-Java-8-Streams-Refactoring/CONTRIBUTING.md

 ## Contributing

-Please see [the wiki](wiki) for more information regarding development.
+Please see [the wiki][wiki] for more information regarding development.

 ### Installation